Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors: Estimating the Causal Effects of Institutional Leeway

-We estimate this causal estimand with a Bayesian linear regression model, where the response is the change in each simulation-adjusted outcome between 2010 and 2020, \(\Delta Y_{i1}-\Delta Y_{i0}\).
-Given the small sample size (\(n=87\)) and the moderate number of covariates (\(p=15\) with interactions), a Bayesian model is useful, as the priors help avoid overfitting to a few samples, and uncertainty is automatically quantified.
+We estimate this causal estimand with a Bayesian linear regression model, where the response is the change in each simulation-adjusted outcome between 2010 and 2020, \(\Delta Y_{i1}-\Delta Y_{i0}\) (Appendix Section~\ref{sec-app-raw} presents the descriptive analysis of raw changes).
+The predictors are the change in treatment level \(D_{i1}-D_{i0}\), the baseline treatment level \(D_{i0}\), the covariates \(\vb X_i\), and the interaction of the treatment change with baseline treatment and with each of the covariates.
+This is a regression-adjusted differences-in-differences estimator \citep{heckman1997did}.
+In contrast to the common two-way fixed effects estimator, this approach allows for heterogeneous treatment effects.
+The difference from most regression-adjusted estimators is the continuous treatment, which necessitates a modeling choice on the form of the dose-response curve \citep{callaway2021cdid}.

+Given the small sample size (\(n=87\)), the moderate number of covariates (\(p=15\) with interactions for the modal specification), and the high noise level, we believe the linear specification and Bayesian estimation are appropriate.
+The coefficient priors help avoid overfitting to a few samples, and uncertainty in the ATE is automatically quantified; details on these priors are included in Appendix~\ref{sec-app-prior}.
 A more flexible regression model beyond linear would be unlikely to increase predictive power, given the small sample size, and would further risk overfitting.
-The predictors are the change in treatment level \(D_{i1}-D_{i0}\), the baseline treatment level \(D_{i0}\), the covariates \(\vb X_i\), and the interaction of treatment change with baseline treatment and with each of the covariates.

-In terms of the prior specification, the intercept receives a weakly informative prior of \(\Norm(0, (2.5\cdot\sigma_y)^2)\), where \(\sigma_y^2\) is the variance of \(\Delta Y_t\).
-Each main effect coefficient receives a weakly informative prior of \(\Norm(0, (0.75\cdot \sigma_y/\sigma_x)^2)\), where \(\sigma_x^2\) is the variance of each covariate \(x\).
-The prior standard deviation is further scaled by 0.25 for interaction terms, following the discussion in \citet{gelman2008weakly}.
-Finally, the residual standard deviation receives an \(\Expo(1 / \sigma_y)\) prior.
-Computation is carried out via NUTS-HMC as implemented in the Stan probabilistic programming language \citep{stan}.
+However, as a robustness check, we also fit a nonparametric Bayesian Additive Regression Trees (BART) model \citep{chipman2010bart} and include those results in Appendix~\ref{sec-app-bart}.
+The results are qualitatively the same, but the estimated effect magnitudes are attenuated.